scarletquasar/sonozap/README.md

 # Sonozap
-Whatsapp Web clone monorepo (backend and frontend).
+Whatsapp Web clone monorepo (backend and frontend) for the Woovi Challenge.

 # Stack